modio/modio-unity-legacy/README.md

 # mod.io Unity Engine Plugin
 Welcome to [mod.io](https://mod.io) Unity Plugin.
 It allows game developers to easily control the browsing and installation of mod files in their games.
-It wraps the [mod.io SDK](https://sdk.mod.io) and connects to the [mod.io API](https://docs.mod.io).
+It provides a C# interface built on the Unity Engine to connect to the [mod.io API](https://docs.mod.io).

 ## Getting started